 When you receive your e-mail containing the forgiveness invitation from firstname.lastname@example.org (our PPP online partner Street Shares), there will be a “Start Now” link to apply for forgiveness on your PPP loan.
 Please complete this on-line application as soon as possible if your coverage period has ended.

 We will periodically send out communications with important information and deadlines, please watch for our e-mails.
 If your contact information changes, please send us the most up to date information so that we may stay in contact.

 - During the invitation phase you will receive a link from email@example.com where you can log in to your account

 - As a security measure, the link only remains active for 72 hours

-- When registering, please bookmark the login page as a favorite on your browser to login and check the status of your forgiveness anytime
+- When registering, please bookmark as a favorite to your browser to login and check the status of your forgiveness anytime.

-- Using iPhones, Androids, iPads, or other mobile devices and tablets have shown some incompatibilities in viewing the whole screen, therefore we suggest using a desktop computer or laptop to upload documents, confirm calculations, and submit applications
+- Using iPhones, androids, iPads, and tablets have shown some incompatibilities in viewing the whole screen, therefore using a desktop computer or laptop works best in uploading documents, confirming calculations, and submitting applications.

 - Loan amounts are based upon average monthly payroll costs, subject to certain caps